Seeded Program (U16, U18, U21) 1999 and older

 Gender allocation for the MARA quotas to the U16 Eastern Championships and Finals will be equal to the percentage of U16 boy and girl MARA members as of January 1, 2014.
 The quota allocations will be confirmed by the Children’s Committee and published on the MARA website prior to the first qualifier of the state race series.

-Eastern U16 Finals at Sunday River March 6-9, 2014 SG, GS, SL: MARA quota TBD was 23 total.
+Eastern U16 Finals at Sunday River March 6-9, 2014 SG, GS, SL: MARA quota is 23 total.
 This will be a non-scored event.
 There will be a training run prior to the Super G race. (gender distribution 13 men 10 women)